Hear 'n Aid: The non-profit

+The Classic Rock article also indicates the project leadership and participants were well aware that the funds raised from similar events such as Band Aid were squandered due to governmental corruption as well as suffering from general disorganization which led to things such as "food rotting on docks" - Paul Shortino (vocalist for Rough Cutt).
+The funds raised through the Hear 'n Aid project were instead used to purchase and ship agricultural machinery.

+During the period of high popularity of MySpace, Ronnie James Dio's profile contained an entry crediting the project with having raised $1 million within a year.
+In a 2017 article written for Classic Rock, Ronnie's wife and manager, Wendy Dio, estimated the project's total amount raised to be over $3 million.

 Re-issue and potential sequel

-There was a second planned song to benefit a charity that Dio was involved with for years ("Children of the Night"), that benefited runaway children.
-This was to be a song called "Throw Away Children".
-However, due to various reasons the project never materialized, and the song ended up appearing on the 2002 Dio album, Killing the Dragon.
+Ronnie Dio planned on recording a second benefit single called "Throw Away Children" for "Children of the Night", a charity that he was involved with that benefited runaway children.
+For various reasons, the project never materialized, and the song ended up appearing on the 2002 Dio album, Killing the Dragon.
+On 26 July 26 1986 some of the members of Hear 'n Aid reunited to perform “Stars” as the encore for Dio’s concert at Southern California’s Irvine Meadows Amphitheatre.

 On 2 November 2011, Dio's widow Wendy announced that the song "Stars" would be re-released.
 She told Rolling Stone: “I’m going to re-release [Stars] because it only ever came out on vinyl and cassette.
 So it’ll come out on DVD and CD, I have loads of outtakes for the video”.

 On 30 March 2015, Wendy Dio spoke with Eddie Trunk on his SiriusXM satellite radio show Eddie Trunk Live.
 "We are in talks right now with a couple of record labels to reissue HEAR 'N AID, with the funds going to [the Ronnie James Dio] Stand Up And Shout [Cancer Fund, the charity founded in memory of the late singer]".
 "We have so much stuff that was never released before — behind-the-scenes stuff that was shot during the whole time.
 We have photos galore of everybody that was involved in it, and I think it'll be fantastic.
 We just have to work on it.
 It may not come out this year, because I want everything to be perfect, as Ronnie would want it to be, but I am in talks about it, and that will be coming out, definitely."

 In April 2015, Wendy Dio confirmed that a modern-day version of Hear 'n Aid was in the works to record a "new song" and released alongside the upcoming reissue of "Stars".
 She had stated that "legal stuff" was the cause of the reissue delay.